-Four types of antibiotic-resistant bacteria are monitored according to the Communicable Diseases Act and epidemiological typing is carried out on all notifiable forms of resistance.
+Four types of antibiotic resistant bacteria are monitored according to the Communicable Diseases Act and epidemiological typing is carried out on all notifiable forms of resistance.

-Four systems used in national surveillance
+Systems used in national surveillance

-Swedish work on containment of antibiotic resistance.
+Swedish work on containment of antibiotic resistance